-Erectile dysfunction can be treated in a number of ways including:
+Erectile dysfunction can be treated in several ways, including:

 While tablets are easy to take, they may not work for everyone.
-So discuss all the options with your doctor to decide what’s best for you.
+Discuss all the options with your doctor to decide what is best for you.

-In general, much less is known about sexual problems in women and this includes women with diabetes.
 The main sexual problems that women deal with are vaginal dryness, a decrease in sexual desire, pain during sex and trouble having an orgasm.
-Whether diabetes affects these problems is unclear although women who find it hard to come to terms with having diabetes are more likely to report sexual problems.
-Women with poorly controlled diabetes are more likely to have frequent bouts of thrush (yeast infection).
-In most cases, keeping blood glucose levels under control will help.
+Whether diabetes affects these problems is unclear, although women who find it hard to come to terms with having diabetes are more likely to report sexual problems.
+Women with diabetes are also more likely to get thrush (a yeast infection), but keeping your blood glucose levels in the target range helps to avoid this.

 During periods or menopause, some women’s blood glucose levels may change which means they need to adjust their treatment.
-Your doctor or Credentialled Diabetes Educator will help during these times.
+Your doctor or diabetes educator can offer advice.

 Sexual problems are the same as any other medical problem.
 You need to talk to your doctor about the strategies that will best suit you and your lifestyle.

 Learn about the condition.
-Finding out as much as you can and the treatments available will bring positive results and improve your sense of wellbeing.
+Finding out as much as you can and the treatments available can bring positive results and improve your sense of well-being.